pi-star-2025/pi_star/Misc/Real_VR/the_joker.md

 Hence, the alias of the most evil ancient alien was The Joker bc he just wanted as much chaos (ie confusion) as possible.

-It's said like Shakespeare plays, some of us create characters of ourselves, why our more conscious selves die awake.
+It's said like Shakespeare plays, some of us create characters of ourselves, while our more conscious selves die awake.
 There is a rumor that Mozart is one of the last to do so.
-He didn't die "consciuosly".
+He didn't die "consciously".